sea-lang/sea/readme.md

 - [Cyclone](https://cyclone.thelanguage.org), partially
 - [Go](https://go.dev)

+**Note:**

+Sea does _not_ aim to replace C. That's basically impossible.
+What _isn't_ impossible is to make a language that makes working with programming at the C-level just a little less tedious.
+That's what Sea aims for, C but a little bit more modern.

 ## Usage

 At the moment, Sea is not in a feature-complete state, however if you want to